Experienced Immigration Law Firm Assisting with “Green Cards” and Permanent Resident Status in all of the United States

 The law permits adjustment of status for some cases where the foreign national marries a U.S. citizen.
 As well, the immigration laws permit foreign nationals to file waivers for some of the above indiscretions.
 Waivers for immigration violations come in different forms and require eligibility and the government exercising their discretion.
 The law does not permit waivers for all immigration violations.

 If you want to apply for permanent resident status, you should speak with an experienced “green card” attorney to determine whether there are any potential pitfalls in your case.
-Hiring an experienced resedency lawyer to represent you at the beginning of the process will give you the confidence of knowing that you have properly complied with the laws and regulations.
+Hiring an experienced residency lawyer to represent you at the beginning of the process will give you the confidence of knowing that you have properly complied with the laws and regulations.
 The Hammond Law Group has obtained permanent residency for thousands of foreign nationals based on family ties, employment, asylum, relief from removal and VAWA.
-To speak with an experienced permanent residency attorney, please call 216-970-7102 today.
+To speak with an experienced Cleveland immigration lawyery, please call 216-970-7102 today.

 What is Permanent Resident Status in the United States?